Cicero Group is an integrated communications agency specialising in corporate PR, financial PR and public affairs.

-Helena leads Cicero’s Brussels team and has over a decades experience working on Government and EU policy – financial services and energy.
+Helena leads Cicero’s Brussels team and has over a decade’s worth of experience working on Government and EU policy – financial services and digital.
 Before joining Cicero, Helena was a Political Functionnaire on the European Parliament Economic and Monetary Affairs Committee and has also worked at the Irish Industrial Development Agency.
 She began her career in the European Commission.

 Helena advises clients on technical policy issues and provides strategic advice on the EU legislative processes.
 She holds a Master’s degree in European Social Policy Analysis and has previously lived in Denmark and Japan.